Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Samples/022-twittertimeseriesinsights/README.md

 * Setting up an Azure WebJob to collect Twitter data based on user specified keywords.
 * Pumping ingested tweets into Azure Event Hub which can accept millions of events per second.
 * Processing incoming tweets with an Azure Stream Analytics job that stores the raw data in Azure Blob Storage and Azure SQL Database.
 * The Stream Analytics job calls an Azure Machine Learning web service to determine the sentiment of each tweet.
 * Visualizing real-time metrics about inferred sentiment using Time Series Insights for Operational Technology real-time monitoring and Power BI for Information Technology reporting and analysis.

 ## Video

-[Video](https://channel9.msdn.com/Shows/Cortana-Intelligence-Corner/Twitter-Sentiment-Analysis-using-the-Cortana-Intelligence-Gallery) on how to do use this Solution Template to do Twitter Sentiment Analysis using the Cortana Intelligence Gallery by Chris Testa-O'Neill
+[Video](https://channel9.msdn.com/Shows/Cortana-Intelligence-Corner/Twitter-Sentiment-Analysis-using-the-Cortana-Intelligence-Gallery) on how to do use this Solution Template to do Twitter Sentiment Analysis using the Cloud Intelligence Gallery by Chris Testa-O'Neill

 ## Prerequisites